 Administration should apply policies consistently to all employees and in all situations; avoid inconsistent enforcement.

-Ensure that all personnel documentation is reviewed only by those individuals who have a "need to know."
+Authorities should ensure that all personnel documentation is reviewed only by those individuals who have a recognized, professional "need to know."
 The review process is not to be a means for someone to publicly embarrass an employee.